frisokaiyu/2017S2final-review-notes/5620midterm-review.md

 ### 1. What is architecture of a system?
 The fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and in the principles of its design and evolution.

-### 2. What are the viewpoints used in Kruchten’s “4+1” approach?
+### 2. What are the viewpoints used in "Kruchten’s" “4+1” approach?
 Which of these viewpoints are independent of the underlying implementation technology?
 **4 views that capture the system + 1 that captures the requirements**
 - Each view describes different aspects of the system
-- Full system specification is obtained by a union of the individual views**
+- Full system specification is obtained by a union of the individual views
 - **Logical Viewpoint:**
 What the system does specified by an abstract design model (e.g., classes and associations, subsystems, etc.)
 - **Process Viewpoint:**